Here’s the latest Google Search, Page 1, Page 2 and click through rates.

 People Also Asked is one type of featured snippet that shows related questions under the question you searched.

 And they appear very frequently in both desktop and mobile results.

 In the USA, “People Also Asked” appears in 18.3% of desktop results and 50.92% of mobile results

 However, People Also Asked don’t appear as frequently in desktop results in the USA.

-What’s interesting is that Advanced Web Rankings have started to track “direct answers” as a SERP feature.
+What’s interesting is that Advanced Web Rankings have started to track “direct answers” and different types of featured snippets as a SERP feature.

 If I search for my football team, I can see the next 2 matches.

 Heck, I can even type a calculation into the search box and get the answer.

 I wouldn’t be so concerned about calculations being shown as direct answers but if I were a mortgage company I’d be worried about direct answers like these.

 A study about digital agency website traffic